alphagov/government-service-design-manual/service-manual/user-centred-design/resources/patterns/form-structure.md

 ## 2. Design for the most common scenarios first

-Once you have a question protocol you can start to decide how to order the questions, and identify ways to simplify the flow for the most common user scenarios.
+Once you have a question protocol you can start to decide how to order the questions.

+Structure the form so most users have a simple, quick path.
+Use branching questions to hide questions from people who don't need to answer them.

-You’ll need to make difficult decisions about which scenarios to prioritise, so make sure you have good data from the business about your users.
+You’ll need to make difficult decisions about which users to prioritise, so make sure you have good data from the business about them.

-You should:

-* structure the form so most users answer as few questions as possible
-* make sure users find out if they're ineligible as soon as possible

 ---

 ## 3. Start with one thing per page

 Most public-facing government service are used infrequently, by people with a broad range of digital skills and confidence.
-Because of this, we recommend having one thing per page.
+Because of this, we recommend that you:

+* having one thing per page
+* only merge pages when you have clear evidence from user research that this would improve the user experience

 'One thing' could be: